 Started in 2009, the Mandatory Water Efficiency Labelling (Mandatory WELS) is a grading system with 0/1/2/3 tick rating denoting the water efficiency level of a product.
 This a follow-up scheme from the Voluntary Water Efficiency Labelling Scheme (Voluntary WELS), introduced in 2006.

-Currently, Mandatory WELS (Mandatory WELS) covers taps and mixers, dual-flush low capacity flushing cisterns (LCFCs), urinal flush valves and waterless urinals (1/2/3 tick rating) and washing machines (2/3/4-tick rating).
+Currently, Mandatory WELS covers taps and mixers, dual-flush low capacity flushing cisterns (LCFCs), urinal flush valves and waterless urinals (2/3 tick rating) and clothes washing machines intented for household use (2/3/4-tick rating).
 It is mandatory for suppliers and retailers to obtain the relevant water efficiency labels for their products before advertising and displaying them for sale in Singapore.
-All products must publicly showcase their efficiency level at all time.
+All products must publicly showcase their water efficiency label at all time.
 With Mandatory WELS, consumers can make informed choices when making purchases.

 From 1 October 2018, the Mandatory WELS will extend its product range covering dishwashers for household use.